 What breed of cat is gray and white?

 Bicolor cats that are black and white are sometimes called 'magpies'.
 The cream and white bicolor cat is the rarest of the bicolors, while the black and white or 'blue' (gray) and white are the most common.

 Are GRAY cats friendly?

 Studies indicate that gray colored cats are peaceful, affectionate, gentle, and calm while cats with tabby markings tend to be home-loving, generally good-natured, friendly, and sometimes even lazy.
 Ranging from calm and sweet-natured to naughty and lively, calico colored cats are a toss up!

-Unless you've got breed papers on hand, it's hard to prove that grey cat nestled on your lap is a true Russian blue or a domestic shorthair.
-Nearly all Russian blues share some traits: a short, dense coat; uniform grey fur, which breeders and fanciers call 'blue,' with silvery tipping; and green eyes.
+Unless you've got breed papers on hand, it's hard to prove that gray cat nestled on your lap is a true Russian blue or a domestic shorthair.
+Nearly all Russian blues share some traits: a short, dense coat; uniform gray fur, which breeders and fanciers call 'blue,' with silvery tipping; and green eyes.